SheCodes-IEEE-CIS-GHRCE/Covid19-management-system/README.md

  ### Project Tasks:

 1. Installation of required libraries like CV2(Open_CV)
-2. VIsualisations where we alert people to maintain a certain distance
+2. Visualisations where we alert people to maintain a certain distance

 ### Project Outcomes
-* To check if people in facility are following social distancing
+* Inspects whether social distancing is followed or not